onkelbeh/HomeAssistantRepository/README.md

 $ diff <(equery h python_targets_python3_6) <(equery h python_targets_python3_7)
 ```

 If you are clean, feel free to remove Python 3.6.
-My productive box runs without Python 3.6.
+My productive box runs without Python 3.6 since 11/2019.
-It was not possible to remove Python 2.7 yet:
+It is not possible to remove Python 2.7 yet:
 ```sh
 dev-lang/python-2.7.16 pulled in by: app-crypt/gcr-3.28.1 requires >=dev-lang/python-2.7.5-r2:2.7